Burmese Malays

-There are some dispersed Malay from the northernmost states of Malaysia and from southern Thailand.
-They are believed to be of Kedahan Malay descent.
-Some of the Moken people in the Mergui Archipelago speak a Malay.
+There are some dispersed Malay from the northernmost states of Malaysia and from southern Thailand; they are believed to be of Kedahan Malay descent.
+Some of the Moken people in the Mergui Archipelago speak Malay.

 History

 In 1865, an Arab-Malay group led by Nayuda Ahmed, traveling and collecting sea products around Mergui Archipelago settled down in Victoria Point Bay, now located in modern-day Kawthaung, which commenced the first wave of migration from Kedah.
 The Burmese Malays mainly live in Bokpyin Township and a few islands in the southern part of the Mergui Archipelago.

 The Malay influence is clearly visible in the names of certain settlements near Kawthaung — the words Kampong, Ulu, Telok, Tengah, and Pulau (Malay words for village, remote, bay, central, and island respectively) appear in a handful of settlement names.

-In the 1917 Ethnological Survey of Burma, there are 6,368 individuals identified as Malays.
+In the 1917 Ethnological Survey of Burma, there were 6,368 individuals identified as Malays.